The NHS pension scheme as a sessional GP

 If you have underestimated your tier during the year, you would need to ensure that you top this up to the correct tier at the end of the year.
 If you were to overpay, at the end of the year you would need to claim it back, either from your provider or from Capita (PCSE) depending on your role.

-Exclusive GP locums have no end of year certificate but will still need to ensure that the correct contribution tier has been paid.
+Exclusive GP locums pension their income via forms A and B but are not required to complete an end of year certificate but will still need to ensure that the correct contribution tier has been paid.

 GP trainees

 GP trainees are officers in the NHS pension scheme.
-They become practitioners when they become a GP.
-When you are an officer, the tier is based on the whole time equivalent.
+They become Practitioners when they become a GP.
+When you are an officer, the tier is based on the annualised earnings you earn in the role during the full scheme year (1April to 31 March).
 In the first year of being a GP, a trainee will not have a full pension year, so they will always be annualised (see below).
+Whilst contributions for all members are based on annualised earnings since 1 October 2022 (England and Wales) on becoming a GP these practitioner earnings will still need to be annualised separately.

-When working for a CCG as a GP you can either be in the officer or practitioner scheme.
+The rules for pensioning work undertaken with a CCG have carried over to ICBs.
+When working for a ICB as a GP you can either be in the officer or practitioner scheme.

 Forms needed